 Link to original article click here.

-More American, and experts believe a number of cultural trends may help explain why.
+More American teens and young adults appear to be struggling with mental health issues, and experts believe a number of cultural trends may help explain why.
 A new study found the percentage of teens and young adults with depression, anxiety and other mental health issues has increased sharply over the past decade.
 The same pattern was not seen in older adults.

 “We found significant increases in major depression, serious psychological distress which includes anxiety and hopelessness and suicidal thoughts and suicide attempts among teens and young adults with smaller, more inconsistent increases among adults age 26 and older,” study author Jean Twenge told CBS News.
 Twenge is a psychology professor and author of the book “iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy — and Completely Unprepared for Adulthood,”

 The researchers found the rate of adolescents reporting symptoms consistent with major depression in the last 12 months rose from 8.7 percent in 2005 to 13.2 percent in 2017.
 In young adults age 18 to 25, it increased from 8.1 percent in 2009 to 13.2 percent in 2017.

 The rate of young adults with suicidal thoughts, plans, attempts, and deaths by suicide also increased from 7.0 percent in 2009 to 10.3 percent in 2017.

 No significant increase was seen in the percentage of adults age 26 and over experiencing depression or psychological distress during those time periods.
 There was even a slight decline in psychological distress in people over the age of 65.